 - 5.1.
 Describe the phases of how an event can be organized by using a practical example.
-[5x2 = 10] - 5.2.
+[5x2] - 5.2.
 Differentiate between an Event Planner, Event Manager, and an Event Producer.
-Please present your answer in a table format.
-[3x2 = 6]
+Please present your answer in a tabular format.
+[6]